kizivat/saas-kit/README.md

 ### Developer Environment

 The repo includes [CI scripts](https://aws.amazon.com/devops/continuous-integration/) designed for [GitHub Actions](https://github.com/features/actions).
 These confirm you don’t break your [build](https://github.com/kizivat/sveltekit-boilerplate/blob/main/.github/workflows/build.yml), you use [proper code formatting](https://github.com/kizivat/sveltekit-boilerplate/blob/main/.github/workflows/format.yml), and [code linting and typechecking passes](https://github.com/kizivat/sveltekit-boilerplate/blob/main/.github/workflows/linting.yml).
-Github disables CI on forks by default, so if you fork this repo, be sure to go into the Github Actions page for your repo and enable workflows.

-You can manually run these scripts yourself; `npm run build` for the build, `npm run format_check` to check formatting, `npm run lint` for the linting, `npm run check` for typechecking, and `npm run test` for testing (if you add tests).
+You can manually run these scripts yourself; `npm run build` for the build, `npm run format:check` to check formatting, `npm run lint` for the linting, `npm run check` for typechecking, and `npm run test` for testing (if you add tests).

-Installing extensions in your editor can automatically format-on-save, show linting/type issues inline, and run your test cases:
+If you're using VSCode, go to the extensions tab and install the recommended extensions.
+Those should be:

 - Svelte for Svelte and accessibility issues: [VSCode](https://marketplace.visualstudio.com/items?itemName=svelte.svelte-vscode) or [other editors](https://sveltesociety.dev/tools#editor-support)
 - ESLint for type checking and linting: [VSCode](https://marketplace.visualstudio.com/items?itemName=dbaeumer.vscode-eslint) and [other editors](https://eslint.org/docs/latest/use/integrations)